novalagung/howto/docs/setup-wireguard-vpn-server.md

 ## 2. Client application

-WireGuard do supports many operating system.
+WireGuard supports many operating systems.
 Download the installer via the following link:

 > https://www.wireguard.com/install/

-## 3. WireGuard server set up
+## 3. WireGuard server setup

 ### ◉ Using `wireguard-install`

 The easiest way to install WireGuard server is via [wireguard-install](https://github.com/angristan/wireguard-install).
-They provide an executable shell script to automate the installation on several linux distro, such as:
+They provide an executable shell script to automate the installation on some Linux Distro, such as:

 - AlmaLinux
 - Arch Linux system